malzarah/DW8086/Background Research/Background Research and RQs.md

 ## Contributorship Statement
 * Vishekha, Nishi, Vincent and Malik have contributed to this Background Research and RQs task.

-* Vishekha: Added Content for Introduction, History & Mission and Goal
+* Vishekha: Created Markdown Document and Added Content for Introduction, History & Mission and Goal
 * Nishi
 * Vincent
 * Malik